 Note: 1.
 Compared with control group and sham operation group, p < 0.01; 2.
 Compared with model group, p < 0.05.

-The positive expression of NOS and AchE in brains of rats in various groups was detected by immunohistochemistry.
-The chocolate brown or brownish yellow stained in neuronal cell cytoplasm or protrusions present the positive expression.
+NOS and AchE positive expression by group was detected using immunohistochemistry.
+A chocolate brown, or brownish yellow, stain in neuronal cell cytoplasm, or protrusions, are positive.
 The main expression area is in hippocampus.
-NOS expression in brains of rats in model group decreased and AchE expression increased, which indicates a statistically significant difference compared with the control group and sham operation group (p < 0.01). after the administration of drugs, NOS expression in treatment group increased and AchE expression decreased, which indicates a statistically significant difference compared with the model group (p < 0.01), see Table 2 and Fig. 1 and 2.
+NOS expression in the model group decreased while AchE expression increased, indicating a statistically significant difference compared with the control, and sham operation, groups (p < 0.01).
+After drug administration, NOS expression in the treatment group increased and AchE expression decreased, which indicates a statistically significant difference compared with the model group (p < 0.01).
+(Table 2 and Fig. 1 and 2).

-So far, the pathogenesis of AD is still unclear.
-There are many theories concerning the etiology of AD, such as, genetics theory, β-amyloid protein (Aβ) deposition theory, cholinergic theory, inflammatory theory, excitatory amino acid theory, free radical damage theory and aluminum poisoning theory, etc. The pathology of AD disease is characterized by cerebral cortical atrophy, accompanied by Aβ deposition, neurofibrillary tangles, decreased memory neurons in a large number and the formation of senile plagues.
-At present, Aβ is generally accepted as the main factor in the induction of AD.
-The key for formation and development of the neuropathological process of AD is that Aβ sustainably injures the brain cells to lead to the progressive mental decline in patients and thus cause the formation of senile plagues.
-The Aβ deposition can decrease the choline acetyltransterase activities and cause the reduction of cholinergic neurons around Aβ deposition, thus leading to the memory impairment.
-It was reported that some drug can result in regression of Leydig cells and regressive and / or degenerative changes in the epididymis, seminal vesicle, ventral prostate and coagulating gland in male rats .
-In this experiment, the current accepted method of acute injection of Aβ in the rat brain was used.
-It can cause the functional loss of cholinergic neurons and the dysfunction of learning and memory abilities, and result in the Aβ deposition in the brain.
+Currently AD pathogenesis is unclear.
+There are many theories concerning its etiology, including: genetics theory, β-amyloid protein (Aβ) deposition theory, cholinergic theory, inflammatory theory, excitatory amino acid theory, free radical damage theory, and aluminum poisoning theory.
+AD pathology is characterized by cerebral cortical atrophy, accompanied by Aβ deposition, neurofibrillary tangles, large decreases in the number of memory neurons, and senile plagues formation.
+At present, Aβ is generally accepted as the main factor inducing AD.
+The key for AD formation and development of the neuropathological process is that Aβ continuously injures brain cells to lead to a progressive mental decline and causing senile plague formation.
+The Aβ deposition can decrease the choline acetyltransterase activities and cause the reduction of cholinergic neurons around Aβ deposition.
+This leads to memory impairment.
+It has been reported that some medications can result in a lessening of Leydig cells and regressive and / or degenerative changes in the epididymis, seminal vesicle, ventral prostate, and coagulating gland in male rats .
+This experiment used the currently accepted method of acute injection of Aβ in the rat brain.
+It can cause the functional loss of cholinergic neurons and learning and memory abilities dysfunction, and result in Aβ deposition in the brain.
 Therefore, it is a better animal model.
-In this experiment, the escape latency of model rats extended two weeks after modeling (p < 0.01), indicating the decline of learning and memory ability of rats after modeling and a successful modeling.
+In this experiment, model group escape latency persisted for two weeks after modeling (p < 0.01), indicating the decline of learning and memory ability of rats after modeling and a successful modeling.

-It is currently thought that long-term potentiation (LTP) is the main mechanism of synaptic plasticity and learning and memory.
-Nitric oxide (NO) can maintain the LTP effect of hippocampal synapses, and it can promote the release of Ach and other neurotransmitters in a form of super-nitrite in central nervous system to affect the learning and memory .
-Therefore, NO is considered as a key transmitter in learning and memory.
+It is currently thought that long-term potentiation (LTP) is the main mechanism of synaptic plasticity, learning and memory.
+Nitric oxide (NO) can maintain the LTP effect of hippocampal synapses, and it can promote AcH release and other neurotransmitter releases in the form of super-nitrite in the central nervous system to affect learning and memory .
+NO is considered a key transmitter in learning and memory.
 NO is not stable in the body.
-NOS is the key enzyme and rate-limiting enzyme in the process of NO synthesis, so, the change of its activity can reflect the NO level in the body.
-The studies show that the learning and memory process of the experimented rats may be associated with the increase of nNOS activity .
-The results of this study showed the increased AchE positive expression and the decreased NOS positive expression in the hippocampal neuron cells of rats in model group (p < 0.01), indicating a decrease of learning and memory ability of model rats.
-After the treatment with donepezil hydrochloride, NOS expression in hippocampal neuron cells of AD rats increased and the difference was significant compared with the rats in model group (p < 0.01).
-This suggests that donepezil hydrochloride can improve the learning and memory ability of rats by promoting the NOS expression of rats and enhancing the level of NO in rats.
-The aforesaid studies show that the donepezil hydrochloride can improve the learning and memory impairment of AD rats, and it can also be associated with the enhancement of NOS activity in brain hippocampus and the adjustment of the metabolism of messenger molecular NO in central nervous system in addition to the inhibition of the AchE activities.
+NOS is the key enzyme, rate-limiting enzyme in NO synthesis.
+Change in this activity can reflect NO level in the body.
+Studies show that the learning and memory processes of experimental rats may be associated with nNOS activity increases .
+The results of this study showed the increased AchE positive expression and the decreased NOS positive expression in rat hippocampal neuron cells in the model group (p < 0.01), indicates a decrease in learning and memory ability of model rats.
+After the treatment with donepezil hydrochloride, NOS expression in AD rat hippocampal neuron cells increased and the difference was significant compared with model group rats (p < 0.01).
+This suggests that donepezil hydrochloride can improve rat learning and memory abilities by promoting NOS expression and enhancing the level of NO. These studies show that donepezil hydrochloride can improve AD rat learning and memory impairment, and it can also associate with the enhancement of NOS activity in the brain hippocampus and the adjustment of the metabolism of messenger molecular NO in the central nervous system in addition to the inhibition of the AchE activities.

 No conflict of interests and financial disclosure is present.
 Qiliang Zhou contributes the manuscript, Siping Nie provides the technical guide and Zhihuo Liu provides the language editing service.